 Q. What's the difference between vacant property and unoccupied property?

 A. Property is deemed to be vacant when the occupants have moved with no intention of returning regardless whether they left personal property behind.
 Insurance will not cover vacant property.
-Property is deemed unoccupied when there is an intention to return to it.
-Insurance will cover it.
+Property is deemed unoccupied when there is an intention to return to it and is covered.

 Q. Why do companies want to inspect my home?

 A. Inspections are made to ensure there are no fire or liability hazards.
 Inspectors pay specific attention to roofs, plumbing, wiring, and whether there is a wood stove on the premises.

 Q. My home is assessed at $70,000.
 Why do I have to insure it for more?

 A. Your home assessment is for tax purposes and it roughly equates to the value of your home if you sold it on the open market.
 For insurance purposes, you have to ensure it up to its replacement value which is the cost of having to rebuild it at today's prices for building materials and labour.
 This is almost always more.